Ankit-Chaudhari-Lab/-E-commerce-Sales-Customer-Analytics-Dashboard/README.md

 The project follows an end-to-end data analytics workflow:

+## 💼 Business Problem

+An e-commerce business generates a large amount of data related to orders, products, sales, discounts, customer ratings, and delivery performance.
+However, raw data alone does not provide clear insights for making business decisions.

+The business needs to understand:

+* Which product categories generate the most sales?
+* How are sales changing over time?
+* Which products or categories perform well?
+* How are customers rating their purchases?
+* Does delivery time have an impact on customer ratings?
+* How are discounts distributed across products and categories?
+* Are higher discounts associated with changes in sales or customer ratings?
+* What areas require attention to improve overall business performance?

+### 🎯 Business Objective

+The objective of this project is to **clean and analyze e-commerce data and develop an interactive Power BI dashboard** that helps stakeholders monitor key performance indicators, identify trends and patterns, and gain actionable insights into sales, customer ratings, delivery performance, and discount strategies.

+The dashboard provides a centralized view of the data, allowing users to interact with different categories, time periods, and metrics to support data-driven business decisions.

 **Data Cleaning → Data Analysis → Data Visualization → Power BI Dashboard → Business Insights**

 ## 🛠️ Tools & Technologies